 AI Candidate Scoring Explained: How Match Scores Actually Work

 AI candidate scoring is the technology behind the match percentages you see in modern ATS platforms — the "87% match" or "strong fit" labels that are supposed to help recruiters prioritize candidates.
 But most recruiters have no idea how those scores are actually calculated, whether they should trust them, or what makes one scoring system better than another.
+Many vendors prefer it that way: the scoring engine is presented as a black box that just works, a magical number that justifies the subscription price.

 What AI Candidate Scoring Is (and Is Not)

 At its core, AI candidate scoring is a system that reads a job description and a candidate profile, then produces a numerical score representing how well the candidate matches the role.
 The higher the score, the stronger the predicted fit.
+Most modern systems score from 0 to 100; some use A/B/C/D/F grades; a few use descriptive labels like "strong fit" or "possible fit."

 How Scoring Engines Work Under the Hood